raplayer/nanotimeparse/README.md

 #### Memory Considerations:

-When running nanotimeparse, each thread requires ~1/2 the size of your input fastq file in memory.
+If memory is limited, use less threads.
+When running nanotimeparse, each thread requires approximately the size of your input fastq file in memory.
+Unfortunately this limits the user to a maximum file size equal to the amount of memory on their computer.

 For Example:

 `nanotimeparse.sh -t 10 -i sample.fastq -s 1 -p 5`

-If input (-i) sample.fastq is 1.0GB, each thread requires ~0.5GB memory.

-Since we're running with 10 threads, the entire run will require ~5GB memory to complete successfully.
+If input (-i) sample.fastq is 1.0 GB, each thread requires \~1 GB memory.
+Since we're running with 10 threads, the entire run will require \~10 GB memory to complete successfully.

 ## Dependencies